19 Sage Green Minimalist Living Room Ideas for a Calm Retreat

 14. Sage and Terracotta Earth Tones

 Pair sage green with terracotta accents for an earthy, warm color combination that brings natural sophistication to minimalist living rooms.
 The cool green balances terracotta's warm orange undertones, creating a harmonious palette inspired by desert landscapes and Mediterranean gardens.
 This pairing feels grounded, organic, and inherently calming.
+For more ideas using warm natural palettes, see our minimalist living room ideas with earth tones.

 Tips